fblecha/readinglist/README.md

 * Crossing the Chasm, 3rd Edition: Marketing and Selling Disruptive Products to Mainstream Customers by Geoffrey A. Moore
 * Product Roadmaps Relaunched: How to Set Direction while Embracing Uncertainty by Tom Lombardo
 * Principles: Life and Work by Ray Dalio
-* It Doesn't Have to Be Crazy at Work by Jason Fried and David Heinemeier Hansson
 * Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs by John Doerr
 * Leading Digital: Turning Technology into Business Transformation by George Westerman
 * INSPIRED: How to Create Tech Products Customers Love by Marty Cagan